 ‘...the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design.
 The intent of the universal design concept is to simplify life for everyone by making products, communications, and the built environment more usable by more people at little or no extra cost.
 The universal design concept targets all people of all ages, sizes and abilities’.

 Applying the principles of Universal Design provides a foundation for local communities and tourism destinations to be more effective, efficient and sustainable.
+In Europe it has been estimated that less than 10% of tourism suppliers offer universally designed tourism products and services.

 The outcome of adopting universal design principles includes a broader market base, increased occupancy out of season, and an enhanced market brand.